Attn-to-FC/Attn-to-FC/README.md

 This will output a rouge score for the prediction file.

 ### Author information
-To learn more about the first author, visit https://sakibhaque.github.io/ If you have any questions or concerns, please do not hesitate to reach out the authors via the following email: shaque@nd.edu
+To learn more about the author, visit https://sakibhaque.github.io/ If you have any questions or concerns, please do not hesitate to reach out the authors via the following email: shaque@nd.edu